Elements That Can Form Acidic Compounds

 Final Reflection

 Acidity is not merely a chemical trait but a fundamental force that shapes ecosystems, drives industrial innovation, and influences planetary health.
 The interplay of elements like sulfur, phosphorus, and transition metals underscores the interconnectedness of Earth’s systems, while human activities—such as acid rain formation or pharmaceutical synthesis—highlight the dual-edged nature of acidic compounds.
-By unraveling the science behind these elements, we empower ourselves to harness their potential responsibly, mitigate their risks, and grow a deeper appreciation for the invisible yet omnipresent chemistry that sustains our world.
+By unraveling the science behind these elements, we empower ourselves to harness their potential responsibly, mitigate their risks, and develop a deeper appreciation for the invisible yet omnipresent chemistry that sustains our world.
 In every drop of rain, every industrial process, and every biological reaction, acids remind us that the building blocks of life are as dynamic as they are essential.